Will Hay: Personal life

-In 1907 Hay married Gladys Perkins (1889–1982), whom he had known since he was 15, but they legally separated on 18 November 1935.
-However, they never divorced and Gladys cited the reason for this was that she was a Roman Catholic.
-They had two daughters and a son: Gladys Elspeth Hay (1909–1979), William Edward Hay (1913–1995) and Joan A. Hay (1917–1975).
-Following his separation from Gladys in 1935, he was in a long-term relationship with Randi Kopstadt, a native of Norway.
+In 1907 Hay married Gladys Perkins (1889–1982), whom he had known since he was 15.
+They legally separated on 18 November 1935, although they never divorced; the reason Gladys gave for this was that she was a Roman Catholic.
+They had two daughters and a son: Gladys Elspeth Hay (1909–1979), William Edward Hay (1913–1995) and Joan Athol Hay (1917–1975).
+Following his separation from Gladys in 1935, he began a long-term relationship with Randi Kopstad, a native of Norway.

-Off-screen, Hay was described as being something of an eccentric, and a very serious and private man, and some thought he may have had a dark side due to his demeanour.
+Off-screen, Hay was described as being somewhat of an eccentric, as well as a very serious and private man, and some thought he may have had a dark side due to his demeanour.
 Peter Ustinov, who made his film debut in The Goose Steps Out as a straight man to Hay, said in a 1990 interview when asked about working with him "Well, Will Hay wasn't very funny but I found that very few comics are"; he also said "And Will Hay was always wrapped in a blanket at certain hours and had his tea, and we all stopped talking while he was having his tea, and then we went on shooting.
 I don't remember him saying anything memorable, nothing I could remember at all.
 He was very funny when you saw him on the screen, but in life all those people are very, very strange."

 He was known to be a hypochondriac, and would often complain of illness to his colleagues when working.

 Hay was a passionate aviator, and gave flying lessons to Amy Johnson.

-In 1946 while on holiday, Hay suffered a stroke which left the right side of his body crippled and also affected his speech.
+In 1946, while on holiday, Hay suffered a stroke which left the right side of his body crippled and also affected his speech.
 He was told by his doctors that he would in all likelihood only make a partial recovery.
 Following his stroke, he spent time in South Africa on the advice of his doctors, because of the climate.
 His health had improved slightly by the following year, when he had plans to become a film producer but, in 1947, his friend Marcel Varnel, who had directed many of Hay's films, died in a car accident, and Hay postponed his plans.

 Death

-He made his last public appearance on Good Friday (15 April) 1949.
-Hay died at the age of 60 on 18 April 1949 at his flat in Chelsea, London, three days later following a further stroke.
-His body was buried in Streatham Park Cemetery in London.
-Those who were present at Hay's final appearance described him as showing no sign of illness, and said he had discussed his plans for the future.
+Hay made his last public appearance on Good Friday (15 April) 1949.
+On 18 April 1949, he died at the age of 60, after suffering a stroke at his flat in Chelsea, London.
+His funeral took place at Streatham Park Cemetery in London.
+Those who were present at Hay's final appearance described him as having shown no sign of illness, and said he had discussed his plans for the future.